 You know that while students have had lessons and worksheets on capital letters, for example, they never had a lesson or practice phrases to help them understand descriptive hand gestures.
 Lessons on topic sentences?
 Common.
 Lessons on adjusting speed for effect?
 Extremely uncommon.
-Without specific instruction, they will just make more un-listenable recordings.
+ReadWriteThink.org posted a unit on radio broadcasts, a verbal medium, that had absolutely no mention of speaking skills and no lessons about how to speak well before recording.
+In short, they missed the entire point of radio. (https://www.readwritethink.org/classroom-resources/lesson-plans/audio-broadcasts-podcasts-oral#ResourceTabs4) Without specific instruction, students will just make more un-listenable recordings.

 In remote learning where all talk is online, the problem increases.
 Zoom.
 Podcasts.
 Flipgrids.
 Videos.
 Digital presentations with various tools.
 How many impressive speakers do you see?